sat5297/frontendManagementSystem/README.md

 # Employee Management System

-The Employee Management System can be used for managing the employees at any organization.
+The Employee Management System can be used for managing the employees at any Organization.
 The frontend uses React whereas the backend uses Microservices based approach.

 The backend comprises of the following microservices: